 improving the relationship between you and your healthcare provider

 During a medical procedure, people may have less anxiety if a pet is present.
 In rehabilitation, people may be more motivated to recover and practice their therapy when working with a pet.
 People who have sensory disabilities can sometimes communicate more easily with an animal.

-So, if you have pet, play with it the benefits that you will get doing it are immense.
+So, if you have a pet, play with it the benefits that you will get from doing it are immense.